apostrophecms/sanitize-html/README.md

 ## Changelog

+1.0.0: If the style tag is disallowed, then its content should be dumped, so that it doesn't appear as text.
+We were already doing this for script tags, however in both cases the content is now preserved if the tag is explicitly allowed.

+We're rocking our tests and have been working great in production for months, so: declared 1.0.0 stable.

 0.1.3: do not double-escape entities in attributes or text.
 Turns out the "text" provided by htmlparser2 is already escaped.

 0.1.2: packaging error meant it wouldn't install properly.